vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 114 commits since the previous release, including 43 fixes.
+More than 118 commits since the previous release, including 44 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Mar 18 01:56:13 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue Mar 19 01:56:27 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER